Course Name: Myopia Hunt Club

 General Comments: The long, winding driveway at Myopia Hunt is as tranquil as it gets and makes you feel as though you should be riding a horse instead of a car.
 The yellow clubhouse oozes an old-school New England charm and does so for good reason considering the building was originally an 18th century farmhouse.
 While one could argue that golf is now the priority at Myopia, members still enjoy tennis, equestrian, swimming, and polo on the expansive property.
 Myopia was one of seven founding members of the United States Polo Association and operates one of the oldest continually running polo grounds in America.
 Polo is still played here on Sundays and is open to the public.
 The Hunt Club lives up to its name and still hunts from August through November, though they now draghunt since hunting foxes is illegal in Massachusetts.

-While I won’t post any pictures of the locker room to respect the membership’s privacy, it is one of my absolute favorites and looks (and smells) like it hasn’t seen sunlight or air since the Civil War.
+While I won’t post any pictures of the locker room out of respect for the membership’s privacy, it is one of my absolute favorites and looks (and smells) like it hasn’t seen sunlight or air since the Civil War.
 Handwritten blueprints of the course and other artifacts line the wall and there are plenty of Roman numerals on the championship plaques.
 As a genetic mutt, I felt like I might spontaneously combust in such a hallowed room.
 As far as practice facilities are concerned, the Club features a 220 yard long driving range adjacent to the 16th and 17th holes and a small practice green by the clubhouse.

 Verdict: Unique and bold, the venerable Myopia Hunt Club is as timeless as they come and boasts one of the finest golf courses not just in New England, but in all of America.
 The sheer variety, quirk, and difficulty make each hole memorable and fun and the old-school atmosphere of the Club simply cannot be topped.
 Myopia is intensely private with a small membership, but drop everything and run if you receive an invitation to this bastion of past.